IHeartRadio Music Festival: 2020

 Keith Urban, Migos, Miley Cyrus, Miranda Lambert, Thomas Rhett, Tim McGraw, and Usher.
 Due to the COVID-19 pandemic all performances were held virtually and were viewable simultaneously on The CW & The CW app.
 The Daytime Village was cancelled this year.

 2021

 The 2021 iHeartRadio Music Festival took place on September 17 and 18.
-The lineup included performances by Black Pumas, Blake Shelton, Billie Eilish, Cheap Trick, Chris Stapleton, Coldplay, Dua Lipa, Florida Georgia Line, Imagine Dragons, Jason Aldean (with special guest Carrie Underwood), Jimmie Allen (with special guest Marshmello), Journey, Justin Bieber, Khalid, Lil Baby, Maroon 5, Nelly, OneRepublic, Sam Hunt, Twenty One Pilots, The Weeknd, Weezer, J. Cole, and special guest Finneas.
+The lineup included performances by Black Pumas, Blake Shelton, Billie Eilish, Cheap Trick, Chris Stapleton, Coldplay, Dua Lipa, Florida Georgia Line, Imagine Dragons, Jason Aldean (with special guest Carrie Underwood), Jimmie Allen (with special guest Marshmello), Journey, Justin Bieber, Khalid, Lil Baby, Nelly, OneRepublic, Sam Hunt, Twenty One Pilots, The Weeknd, Weezer, J. Cole, and special guest Finneas.

 The Daytime Village returned, hosted in an empty lot across from Area15.
 The lineup included Olivia Rodrigo, The Kid Laroi, Saweetie, All Time Low, 24kGoldn, Russell Dickerson, Yungblud, Gabby Barrett, Tate McRae, and Conan Gray.

+Maroon 5 was set to perform at the festival on September 17, but dropped out due to a scheduling conflict.
+Addison Rae was also set to perform at the festival on September 18, but then canceled the day before.
+She stated, "I want to give my fans 110% and I don’t feel like I’m ready to do that."

 DaBaby was removed from the festival line-up following homophobic remarks he made at the Rolling Loud Festival the prior July.